 We understand that most of our U.S. customers are “Covered Entities” under the Health Insurance Portability and Accountability Act (“HIPAA”) privacy and security regulations.
 As HIPAA Covered Entities, our customers are legally obligated to maintain the privacy of all patient information that they create or receive.

-While Boston Scientific is not a HIPAA Covered Entity (except for certain portions of our group health plan), we recognize the impact that HIPAA privacy and security regulations have on our customers.
+While Boston Scientific is not a HIPAA Covered Entity (except for the endoscopy pathology lab and certain portions of our group health plan), we recognize the impact that HIPAA privacy and security regulations have on our customers.
 Boston Scientific remains committed to interacting with our customers and their patients as responsible professionals who are dedicated to maintaining the privacy of information that we receive on the job, consistent with applicable law and regulations.

 To perform our jobs, Boston Scientific employees may create, develop or receive information about patients' experiences with our medical devices in a variety of situations, including: